About arc42

 Usage

-An unauthenticated user tries to submit a score/result or access private data.
+An unauthenticated client tries to submit a match result or access private data.

-Only authenticated users can submit scores to their own profile (quality goal 5).
+Only authenticated users can submit results linked to their own account (quality goal 5).

 QS-11 (Score spoofing)